MolSSI-Education/mm-tools/_episodes/03-md-bpti.md

 {: .callout}

 ## MD simulation protocol
-Before you begin, make sure the pdb file, parameter/topology file, and the starting coordinate file are in the same directory as your jupyter notebook where you plan to run the simulation.
+Before you begin, make sure you have access to the pdb file, parameter/topology file, and the starting coordinate file from your jupyter notebook where you plan to run the simulation.

 We will carry out a simulation protocol very similar to that of McCammon et al. (as well as our earlier exercises), with ​some​ modernized aspects to it:
 1. Up to 100 steps of energy minimization using the L-BFGS algorithm.
 [In the original study the authors performed 100 steps of MD with initial velocities set to zero/a starting temperature of 0 K.]